28msec/zorba/README.txt

 configure
   Generated script that creates Makefiles

+build.sh
+	Manually created make, using simple Makefile.local
+	scripts.
+A lot easier to use during initial development.

 Known bugs
 ----------

 There remain bugs in the autoconf setup.
-Use the generated Makefiles directly for the time being.
+Use the manual Makefile.local system for the time being.
-In fact, the build is only partial at this point.

-  - in 'parser', you need to stick to the Makefile.local, as in
-      > make all -f Makefile.local